openqasm/openqasm/source/language/scope.rst

 the for-loop iteration variable) may shadow variables with the same name in outer scopes.
 When the defining scope of a shadowing variable ends, the previous variable (which was shadowed) becomes accessible again.
-Qubits and arrays cannot be declared within local block scopes.
+Qubits and arrays cannot be declared within local block scopes, but aliases can.

 Some further examples: